Equilibrium (film): Plot

 Preston feels remorse for killing Partridge, develops an emotional relationship with O'Brien, and seeks atonement.
-He uncovers clues that lead to meeting Jurgen, the Underground leader.
+He uncovers clues that lead him to Jurgen, the Underground leader.
 Jurgen plans to disrupt Prozium production to spark an uprising and convinces Preston that Father must be assassinated.
-Vice-Counsel DuPont meets with Preston to reveal that there is a traitor in the upper ranks of the Clerics, and assigns Preston the task of unmasking the traitor.
-Relieved, Preston accepts and promises to locate the Underground's leadership.
+Vice-Counsel DuPont, suspecting there is a traitor among the Clerics, assigns Preston to unmask him.

-When O'Brien is set to be executed, Preston attempts to stop the execution and fails.
-His memory of his wife's execution triggers an emotional breakdown.
-Brandt, who has been suspecting Preston of being a Sense Offender, arrests and brings him before DuPont.
+O'Brien is sentenced to death.
+Recalling his lack of reaction to his wife's sentencing, Preston tries to intervene but is too late to stop O'Brien's execution.
+Overcome with grief in public, he is arrested by Brandt as a Sense Offender.
 Preston tricks DuPont into believing that Brandt is the traitor.
-Preston is told that his home will be searched as a formality.
-He rushes home to destroy the hidden vials only to discover his son, who stopped taking Prozium after his mother died, already has.
+Told that his home will be searched as a formality, Preston rushes to destroy the hidden vials, only to discover his son, who stopped taking Prozium after his mother's death, already has.

-Jurgen tells Preston to capture the resistance leaders to regain Father's trust, hoping it will get him close enough to assassinate Father.
-Preston is granted an exclusive audience with Father only to discover that Brandt was not arrested; it was part of a ruse to capture Preston and the Underground.
-DuPont reveals he is Father, having secretly replaced the original Father who died, and that his cabal doesn't take Prozium to suppress emotion.
-He taunts Preston, asking how it felt to betray the Underground.
+Jurgen offers to let Preston arrest the Underground leaders as a means of getting close to Father.
+Granted an exclusive audience, Preston is instead met by Brandt, who is part of an elaborate scheme to expose both Preston and the Underground.
+"Father" is revealed to have died years ago and been secretly replaced by DuPont, whose inner circle does not take Prozium and freely indulges in banned material.

-Having anticipated the trap, Preston fights his way through an army of bodyguards to DuPont's office, confronting and killing Brandt in a katana battle.
-DuPont and Preston engage in a gun kata showdown.
-Preston wins as DuPont pleads for his life asking, "Is it really worth the price?"
-Paying homage to Partridge's last words, he responds, "I pay it gladly" and kills DuPont to satiate his need for revenge.
-He destroys the command center that broadcasts Father propaganda.
-Preston watches with satisfaction from above as the Underground destroys Prozium manufacturing plants, signaling the beginning of the revolution.
+Having anticipated the trap, Preston fights through an army of bodyguards to DuPont's office, killing Brandt in a katana battle.
+DuPont and Preston engage in a gun kata showdown, which Preston wins.
+DuPont pleads for his life, asking "Is it really worth the price?"
+Recalling Partridge's last words, Preston responds "I pay it gladly" and kills DuPont.
+He destroys the command center that broadcasts Father's propaganda, signaling the Underground to destroy Prozium manufacturing plants and storm Libria.
+Watching the revolution begin to unfold, Preston smiles.